tmtsoftware/csw-c/README.md

     make test

-Note that this requires that csw-services.sh and sbt are in your shell path.
+Note that this requires that csw-services and sbt are in your shell path.
 `make test` compiles and runs a Scala based assembly in the background and uses it to test for correct serialization and communication.